IvonneBenitesRodriguez/mathMagicians/README.md

 ## 🔭 Future Features <br/>
  - [] - I will connect an Api.
- - [] - I will give functionality to the refresh button.
+ - [] - I will add texts and backgrounds to my site.

 ## 🤝 Contributing <a name="contributing"></a>